m7a/bo-lz4-ada/READMEx.md

  1. `Stdin` and `Stdout` allow accessing the respective streams for binary input/output. `Buf_In` defines an input buffer with an arbitrary size.
     In this example, a 4 KiB buffer is allocated.
- 2. Initially, a single buffer of data is read from stdin.
-    This buffer contains enough of the LZ4 data to parse the header and allocate a context.
- 3. After parsing the header, the expected buffer size is known (`Req_Buffer_Size`) and a suitable buffer is allocated.
+ 2. The example makes use of the library API that allows initialization without supplying any data.
+This comes at the cost of allocating the buffer large enough to process the largest LZ4 blocks which means that two 8 MiB buffers are needed: One inside the library (as input buffer) and one external as output buffer.
- 4. The remainder of the data can be parsed in a loop:
+ 3. The data can now be processed in a loop:
-     * If all buffered input data has been processed already (`Total_Consumed > Last`) then new data is read from `Stdin`.
+     * If all buffered input data has been processed already (`Total_Consumed > Last` and initially) then new data is read from `Stdin`.
      * `Ctx.Update` is invoked with the current chunk of input data to process.
      * `Write` is called to output any data decompressed by the `Update` call.
- 5. After processing, condition `Ctx.Is_End_Of_Frame = No` is checked because:
+ 4. After processing, condition `Ctx.Is_End_Of_Frame = No` is checked because:
     If this is not the end of frame, processing has ended mid-frame and the output is most likely to be incomplete.
+An alternative exception that could be raised here insted of `Constraint_Error` is `Data_Corruption` as supplied by the library.
+The variant shown has the advantage of not needing to use any of the custom library types/exceptions except for the `Decompressor` itself.

 Using the installed Library
 ===========================

-Assuming the library is already installed on your system, you can compile and run the sample program as follows:
+Assuming the library is already installed on your system, you can compile and run the sample program from subdirectory `tool_unlz4ada` as follows:

 	gnatmake -o unlz4ada unlz4ada.adb \
 		-aO/usr/lib/x86_64-linux-gnu/ada/adalib/lz4 \
 		-aI/usr/share/ada/adainclude/lz4 \
 		-largs -llz4ada
+	ulimit -s 60000
 	./unlz4ada < ../test_vectors_lz4/z1.lz4 | xxd

 Output: `00000000: 00                                       .`